Home » Departments » Parks and Recreation » Parks Trails and Facilities » Parks » Piscataquog River Park

 Piscataquog River Park

 Trails and steps leading to the water's edgeLocated on the West Side of Manchester, Piscataquog River Park spreads across 112 acres of forest and fields that border both banks of the Piscataquog River.
 Visitors can explore two miles of multi-use trails that meander along the river and through the woods.
 Bird-watching enthusiasts will enjoy the large variety of birds, including great blue herons, red-bellied woodpeckers, scarlet tanagers, and more.
-Fishing, swimming, and kayaking are also popular available activities.
+Fishing, swimming, and kayaking are also popular activities.

 Kioski with trail mapping